ericwoud/bridgefdbd/README.md

 # Managed WIFI - Bridge FDB Daemon

-A daemon to use when directly bridging your wifi interface to your network.
+A daemon to use when directly bridging your wifi interface to your network, without NAT or masquerade.

 Ever tried to make an Acces Point (AP) by directly adding your wifi interface to the bridge on your AP?
 Why doesn't his work as expected?
 Why do you need to IPforward or use a NAT or somethin similar?
 When you add the wifi interface to the AP bridge the following happens: